wodo-platform/wp-nodejs-demo-microservice/README.md

       ```bash
       docker container exec -it <your_container_id> mysql -u root -p
       ```
-    - Run the command below on the sql client session to grant privilages to your MySQL DB user (wodo).
+    - Run the command below on the sql client session to grant privilages to your MySQL DB user (wodo_demo).
       ```bash
-      GRANT ALL PRIVILEGES ON *.* to 'wodo'@'%';
+      GRANT ALL PRIVILEGES ON *.* to 'wodo_demo'@'%';
       flush privileges;
       ```
     - Terminate the session by running **"exit"** command